Serbs and Montenegrins in Albania: Contemporary period

-Contemporary

-In 1990 most of the minority community of Vraka went to Montenegro.
-As the border opened up, many members of the community left between March–December 1991 for Montenegro and Vraka, Boriç and other nearby areas became severely depopulated.
+As the borders of Albania opened up in 1990, many members of the Serbo-Montenegrin community left between March and December of 1991 for Montenegro and Vraka, Boriç, and other nearby areas became severely depopulated.
 During that time with economic problems and tensions arising in areas of the former Yugoslavia, it made some 600 of them return home to Albania.
 The Morača-Rozafa Association was established in 1992.

-During the Yugoslav Wars, there were incidents of violence against the Serb-Montenegrin minority in places like Vraka, Boriç i Vogël and Boriç i Madh, where the Albanian government tried to forcibly take land from them.
-There were reports that the Albanian government also attempted to forcibly resettle Serb-Montenegrins and Podgoriçani from Boriç i Vogël, Boriç i Madh, Vraka and other places.
+During the Yugoslav Wars, there were incidents of violence against the Serb-Montenegrin minority in places like Vraka, Boriç i Vogël, and Boriç i Madh, where the Albanian government tried to forcibly take land from them.
+There were reports that the Albanian government also attempted to forcibly resettle Serb-Montenegrins and Podgoriçani from Boriç i Vogël, Boriç i Madh, Vraka, and other places.

-In March 1992, as part of state policy by Serbia and Montenegro to increase the numbers of Serbs in Kosovo, nearly 3,000 people from the Serb minority in Albania emigrated to the region after accepting a government offer for employment and housing in the area.
-Another wave came with the Kosovo War.
+In 1992, as part of state policy by Serbia to increase the numbers of Serbs in Kosovo, nearly 3,000 Serbs from Albania emigrated after accepting a government offer for employment and housing in the area.

-In the early twenty first century, the community lives largely on trade with Montenegro and communal relations with Albanian inhabitants are regarded as good by many of its members.
+Nowadays, the community lives largely on trade with Montenegro and communal relations with Albanian inhabitants are regarded as good by many of its members.